Huron Hospice

 Chill and Spill by Art with Heart

-Out of the Blue: Making Memories Last When Someone has Died by Winston’s Wish
+Out of the Blue: Making Memories Last When Someone Has Died by Winston’s Wish

 Straight Talk About Death for Teenagers by Earl Grollman